 Don’t box yourself in

 You may be thinking about incorporating your city or state into your business name.
 It’s logical now, but what if you move?
 What if you expand and open other branches in different locations?
-Leave room for the future when you choose your name.
+Leave room for the future when you choose a name for your health and fitness business.

 The same rule applies to using plain language.
 If you own a personal training business today, but you want to expand to include nutrition coaching or supplements later, a name like “Larry’s Personal Training” wouldn’t leave room for growth.